Nick

 twisted their arms and eventually they caved in.

-only other change decided this week was that MP's staff should
+The only other change decided this week was

 increase from 3 to 3.5, to cope with the general rise in the number